 — Hiram Bingham

-The next summer, Bingham returned and tasked topographer Kenneth Heald many important responsibilities.
+The next summer, Bingham returned with reinforcements and tasked topographer Kenneth Heald with many important responsibilities.
 Along with a team of 10 local men, Heald’s first assignment was to build a new bridge across the Urubamba River.
-At the best point for crossing, the river was 80 feet wide, but Heald and his team made quick work of it.
+At the best point for crossing, the river was 80 feet wide, but Heald and his team made quick work of the job.
 They completed the entire operation in just a day and a half.

 Just a few days later, Bingham joined Heald at Machu Picchu, this time accompanied by an osteologist and an archaeological engineer.
 The new arrivals began excavating the ruins, where they would eventually find pottery shards, bronze instruments, and human bones, but they sent Heald on to find higher-elevation Huayna Picchu.

-Heald’s most dangerous misstep of the summer came during his first attempt to reach Huayna Picchu, when he set out with Cobines and four Peruvian men.
+The summer had already been extremely eventful, but Heald’s most dangerous misstep came during his first attempt to reach Huayna Picchu, when he set out with Cobines and four Peruvian men.

-After a few slow hours of slashing through the jungle, Heald was fed up with the other men, so he went ahead of everyone else, instructing the team to follow his machete marks up the mountain.
-Then, on a ridge between 2,000 and 2,500 feet above the river valley, the ground suddenly gave way beneath Heald’s feet.
+After a few slow hours of slashing through the jungle, Heald was fed up with the other men, and he went ahead of everyone else, instructing the team to follow his machete marks up the mountain.
+Then, suddenly, on a ridge between 2,000 and 2,500 feet above the river valley, the ground gave way beneath Heald’s feet.

 He slid down, every second bringing him closer to the edge of the cliff.
 If he went over, he would die.